vanhoangkha/Networking-fundamentals/Day49_Security_Fundamentals.md

-# 48. SECURITY FUNDAMENTALS
+# 48. Bảo mật FUNDAMENTALS

-KEY SECURITY CONCEPTS
+KEY Bảo mật CONCEPTS

-WHY SECURITY?
+WHY Bảo mật?

-What is the purpose / goal of SECURITY in an ENTERPRISE ?
+là gì the purpose / goal of Bảo mật in an Doanh nghiệp ?

-- The principles of the CIA TRIAD form the FOUNDATION of SECURITY:
+- The principles of the CIA TRIAD form the FOUNDATION of Bảo mật:
     - CONFIDENTIALITY
-        - Only AUTHORIZED USERS should be able to ACCESS DATA
+        - Only AUTHORIZED USERS should be able to Access DATA
         - Some INFORMATION / DATA is PUBLIC and can be accessed by ANYONE
         - Some INFORMATION / DATA is SECRET and should be only be accessed by SPECIFIC people
     - INTEGRITY
         - DATA should not be tampered with (modified) by unauthorized USERS
         - DATA should be CORRECT and AUTHENTIC
     - AVAILABILITY
-        - The NETWORK / SECURITY should be OPERATIONAL and ACCESSIBLE to AUTHORIZED USERS
+        - The Mạng / Bảo mật should be OPERATIONAL and ACCESSIBLE to AUTHORIZED USERS

-ATTACKERS can threaten the CONFIDENTIALITY, INTEGRITY, and AVAILBILITY of an enterprise’s SYSTEMS and INFORMATION
+ATTACKERS can threaten the CONFIDENTIALITY, INTEGRITY, and AVAILBILITY of an Doanh nghiệp’s SYSTEMS and INFORMATION

 ---